gborobio73/moba-kafka-go/client-go/README.md

 go run client.go 127.0.0.1:29092 actions games 1 A2
 ```

-where 127.0.0.1:29092 is teh kafka broker address, actions games are the input and output topics, 1 is the game id, and A2 is the player you are controlling.
+where 127.0.0.1:29092 is the kafka broker address, actions games are the input and output topics, 1 is the game id, and A2 is the player you are controlling.

 Run the zombie AI